 In her debate in the House of Commons Chamber in June 2022, Nickie laid bare the exponential rise in short-term lets in London.
 Between 2015 and 2020, the number of AirBnB listings in London grew by 378%.
 Further, across six of the largest online letting platforms, by 2019 there were over 73,000 listings in London of short-term lets.
 Equivalent to one in every 50 homes in the capital.
 These are not new homes, but homes that would have previously been rented out on long-term leases for professionals and families to call home.

-The Government’s support for Nickie’s campaign means local authorities will soon be able to implement a tourist accommodation registration scheme in their area, tailored to their local requirements.
+The Government’s support for Nickie’s campaign means local authorities can now implement a tourist accommodation registration scheme in their area, tailored to their local requirements.
 This will not be a one-size-fits-all approach and will allow authorities to take action as soon as problems arise.

 Nickie thanks everyone who signed her petition, shared their views and experiences, and had their say in the national Government consultation.
 This victory would not have been possible without your support.
 Nickie looks forward to working with Ministers ahead of the next public consultation and its subsequent implementation.